-Caring for your sick pet can be exhausting, in addition to the sudden changes you might need to make to your life and work schedules, in order to accommodate your pet’s needs.
+Caring for your senior or special needs pet can be exhausting, in addition to the changes you might need to make to your life and work schedules, in order to accommodate your pet’s needs.

-Our respite care services provide this necessary break by coming to your home to check your pet’s well being, administer medication and perform treatments, in addition to providing basic pet sitting care.
-Read more about our skills and qualifications.
+My respite care services provide this necessary break by coming to your home to check your pet’s well being, administer medication and perform treatments, in addition to providing basic pet sitting care.
+Read more about my skills and qualifications.

 Hospice Care for Pets

 Pet hospice care provides comfort, support and dignity to pets and their families during life-limiting illness.
-We will work as part of your pet’s support system to provide pets in the last phases of life the appropriate care, so they are as peaceful and comfortable as possible.
+I will work as part of your pet’s support system to provide pets in the last phases of life appropriate care, so they are as peaceful and comfortable as possible.